gruifin/MultiTech-Conduit/source/includes/_MTC.md

 1. Connect the antenna to the `MTAC-LORA` module.
 2. Connect the Ethernet cable
-3. Connect the Power Suply
+3. Connect the Power supply
 4. The gateway should now boot up

-#Loging into the Gateway
+#Logging into the Gateway

 The gateway can be configured by using the serial port.